The Star Creek Falls Hike in Crowsnest Pass

 Walking Poles – you may feel more comfortable descending through the rocky areas by using poles.
 We didn’t, but many people were.

-The Star Creek Falls is a bit of a hidden gem in Crowsnest Pass, along the route between Calgary and Fernie.
+The Star Creek Falls is one of the best things to do in Crowsnest Pass, along the route between Calgary and Fernie.
 It's well worth stopping to break up the journey, or if you are in the area exploring.
 Our kids loved it!

 As always, if you have any questions about the hike feel free to ask away in the comments section!